What we are doing

 Led by Guy's and St Thomas' NHS Foundation Trust (GSTT), the second conversation model is being tested using quality improvement methodology at GSTT, Whittington Health NHS Trust and the Royal Free London NHS Foundation Trust.
 The Cicely Saunders Institute, King's College London, is leading an independent research study exploring the experiences of those using the second conversation model, together with views of patients and carers where appropriate.

-For more information about the second conversation model and pilot, and to find out how you can get involved, please contact the project lead, Kimberly St John, at email@example.com.
+For more information about the second conversation model and pilot, and to find out how you can get involved, please contact the project lead, Irene Carey, at email@example.com.

 The RCP's year-long campaign, Our Future Health, explores some of the challenges facing patients and clinicians in today's NHS, including issues around end-of-life care.